Putnikvw/manage_contacts/README.md

 # REST API example application

-This is a test application providing a REST API.
+This is a test application providing a REST API to create contact.
 # REST API

 The REST API to the example app is described below.